Schoolyard Science

 Although the Schoolyard Science lessons are all science-based, we take an interdisciplinary approach.
 As a result, students learn that environmental and biological sciences involve writing, math, human and natural history, and other core topics.

-For example, the Who We Are Schoolyard Science lesson focused on birds and some of the unique adaptations that birds have to help them survive and help define "who they are."
+The Who We Are Schoolyard Science lesson focused on birds and some of the unique adaptations that birds have to help them survive and help define "who they are."

 What makes a bird a bird?
 Students defined characteristics that help birds survive: feathers, wings, beaks, feet, hollow bones, eggs, etc. First the focused on beaks.
 A bird's beak has several functions: gather/capture food, communicate, groom feathers, defend territory, attack rivals.
 Short, thick, cone-shaped beaks are great for crunching and cracking seeds; thin, chisel-type beaks help search out insects in trees; straight, pointed bills help spear prey like fish; straw-like beaks are necessary for sucking up nectar from flowers; and raptors have hook-like beaks to tear apart small prey like mice.